QiukaiQi/qiukaiqi.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the [Soft Haptics Laboratory](http://www.jaist.ac.jp/ms/labs/vanho/index-e.html).
-I work with [Prof. Van Anh Ho](https://fp.jaist.ac.jp/public/Default2.aspx?id=669&l=1).
+I am a PhD student at the [Soft Haptics Laboratory](http://www.jaist.ac.jp/ms/labs/vanho/index-e.html), and I work with [Prof. Van Anh Ho](https://fp.jaist.ac.jp/public/Default2.aspx?id=669&l=1).

 My research sits at the interface between biology and engineering.
-I take inspirations from biology and develop *Soft Robots* augmented with life-like intelligence and functionality such as active sensing, purposive morphing etc.. by exploring novel mechanisms, smart materials and structures.
+I take inspirations from *biology* and develop *Soft Robots* augmented with life-like intelligence and functionality such as active sensing and purposive morphing by exploring novel mechanisms, smart materials and structures.

 Check out some of my projects and go through my publications for a sample of my research.